terrylackey243/Boxwise/README.md

 ### Prerequisites

-- Server with Docker and Docker Compose installed
+- Server with MongoDB installed
 - Domain name configured to point to your server
 - UPC API key (optional - using free trial version for now)
 - SSL certificates (or ability to generate Let's Encrypt certificates)